 Despite the mandate to include minorities and women in federally funded clinical research, clinical studies still miss nearly 40 percent of the U.S. population.
 If measures are not taken to solve this issue, cancer studies will not have enough diversity to be relevant.
 Biomedical research must better reflect the community to ensure adequate representation of diverse populations.
 This webinar will cover how community-engaged research strategies impacted the successful recruitment of diverse populations in two biomedical research recruitment projects: Project CHURCH – Saliva Sample Collection and The Komen Tissue Bank Event in Houston.

 November 20, 2017 1:00 p.m. - 2:00 p.m.
 ET

 The Intersection of Genomic Ancestry and Genomic Health: Cutting Edge Tools for Conquering Health Disparities

 Assistant Professor, Institute for Genome Sciences and Department of Medicine, University of Maryland School of Medicine

-Dr. O’Connor will describe how new tools for analyzing evolutionary genetics data provide insights into the relationship between population history and health disparities, and how one’s ancestors impact risks and responses to disease.
-He will use the Peruvian Genome Project and variant prioritization in non-Europeans as main examples of the interaction between ancestry, admixture, and genomics.
+Dr. O’Connor described how new tools for analyzing evolutionary genetics data provide insights into the relationship between population history and health disparities, and how one’s ancestors impact risks and responses to disease.
+He used the Peruvian Genome Project and variant prioritization in non-Europeans as main examples of the interaction between ancestry, admixture, and genomics.